stevesojan/neoplasm-detection/README.md

 ### 3.3 ResNet18
 - **Key Features:**
   - *Skip Connections* to avoid vanishing gradients.
-  - *18 Convolutional Layers* for deeper representation learning.
+  - *17 Convolutional Layers + 1 FC layer* for deeper representation learning.
+  - *The 18 in ResNet-18 refers to the no. of layers that have learnable parameters i.e 17 conv layers and 1 FC layer*
 - **Contribution to Ensemble:** Captures complex hierarchical features, complementing lighter models.

 ![ResNet18 architecture image here from](/images/resnet18.png)